© 2012 Keen Electronics Limited.

 WHEN TESTING THE ALARM’S 12N PLUG OPERATION PLEASE NOTE THAT THE VAN MUST BE COUPLED TO THE TOW VEHICLE (That is, the tow head of the caravan must be on the tow ball of the tow car).

-WIRING DIAGRAM ALL AVENGERS with ceiling mounted PIR.
+WIRING DIAGRAM later AVONDALE AVENGER & LUNAR AVENGER with ceiling mounted PIR